linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 Should you want SSL encryption for your instance, the reverse proxy also provides a basis for setting that up.
 The steps in the next section show how.

 1. Install NGINX to act as the reverse proxy server.
 You can install NGINX by following the appropriate section in our guide [Installing and Using NGINX](/docs/guides/how-to-install-and-use-nginx-on-ubuntu-20-04/).
-Select your system's distribution from the drop down at the top of the page.
+Select your system's distribution from the drop-down at the top of the page.

 1. Create the `sites-available` and `sites-enabled` directories in `/etc/nginx/` if they do not already exist: